Frequently Asked Questions

 The lighter the skin, the easier it is to remove a PMU.
 The more pigment the skin contains, the more treatments will be required.

-In addition to the factors mentioned above, there are a number of other factors that affect how quickly removal can be done.
+In addition to the above factors, there are a number of other factors that affect how quickly removal can be done.
 These are namely age and health.

 Depth